Swords Against Darkness III

-Swords Against Darkness III is an anthology of fantasy stories, edited by Andrew J. Offutt.
+Swords Against Darkness III is an anthology of fantasy stories, edited by Andrew J. Offutt, the third in a series of five anthologies of the same name.
 It was first published in paperback by Zebra Books in March 1978.

 Summary

 The book collects thirteen short stories and novelettes, one poem and one essay by various fantasy authors, together with a foreword by Offutt.